-– It is issued by a third party certifying organisation (AFNOR Certification).
+- It is issued by a third party certifying organization (AFNOR Certification).

 - It implements the validation protocol described in EN ISO 16140.

-AFNOR Certification communicates with other validation systems in Europe and worldwide in order to establish mutual recognition between different validation systems in the future, in particular with AOAC RI.
+AFNOR Certification communicates with other validation systems in worldwide in order to establish mutual recognition between different validation systems in the future, in particular with AOAC RI.

 Access to the certified methods by germs on food industry

 You will find below listed the certified analytical methods and holder companies.
 The methods are classified by principle.
-Download (pdf format) the two public documents relating to each certified method: the validation certificate and the summary validation study report.
+Download (PDF format) the two public documents relating to each certified alternative method: the nf validation certificate and the summary validation study report.

 This post is also available in Français.